PyGEM-Community/PyGEM-notebooks/README.md

 # PyGEM-notebooks
 Included in this repository are a series of Jupyter notebooks intended to demonstrate the functionality of the [Python Glacier Evolution Model (PyGEM)](https://github.com/PyGEM-Community/PyGEM).
-These notebooks generally follow [PyGEM's documentation](https://pygem.readthedocs.io/en/latest/).

 ## Notebooks